boochow/nts1mkii_hvcc_examples/README.md

    ```

 3. **Edit the Makefile:**
-   Open the Makefile and modify the following line to match the path where your logue SDK is located:
+   Edit the `Makefile` so that PLATFORMDIR points to your logue SDK installation:
    ```
    PLATFORMDIR ?= $(HOME)/logue-sdk/platform
    ```
 4. **Build the Units:**
    To build all units, run:
    ```bash
    make
    ```

-5. **Build A Specific Unit (Optional):**
+5. **Build a specific unit (optional)**
    The Pure Data patches are located in the `pd/` directory.
-You can build a specific patch by specifying its name without file extension.
-For example:
+To build one, specify the patch name without its extension:

    ```bash
    make Sync